lobs-core Β· Standalone Agent Runtime

 Python Orchestrator

 Multi-agent spawning with aiohttp.
-Taught us every lesson about race conditions, session leaks, and the limits of if/else workflow logic.
+It taught us the cost of race conditions, session leaks, and if/else workflow logic at scale.

 Health Monitoring

 Worker status tracking, failure rates, and uptime metrics.
-The patterns here directly influenced the PAW plugin's circuit breaker design.
+Those patterns directly influenced lobs-core's circuit breaker design.

 Why It Was Retired